Moose Jaw station (Canadian Pacific Railway)

 The building was designated a historic railway station in 1991.

-The station was a stop on the Canadian Pacific Railway service.
+The station was a stop for Canadian Pacific Railway passenger trains.
 The station was also a transfer point to the Minneapolis, St. Paul and Sault Ste.
-Marie Railroad, also known as the Soo Line Railroad, which operated from Saint Paul, Minnesota to Portal, North Dakota Soo-Pacific during the summer.
+Marie Railroad, also known as the Soo Line Railroad, which operated the Soo-Pacific from Saint Paul, Minnesota, to Portal, North Dakota, during the summer.
 It ran through to Vancouver via a connection with Canadian Pacific Railway's The Dominion at Moose Jaw.
 In the winter the Soo-Dominion terminated in Moose Jaw permitting a transfer to the Dominion.
 It was discontinued in December 1963.